It helps you manage groups: inform and engage members, share stories, get feedback, give support and collect data.

 Imagine an island.
 There is only one activity and all visitors are engaged in a “Shared Reality”.
 Each person has a role which determines the information they give and get.
 Data and content are safe on the island because there is no exchange with other islands.
 Yet, visitors come and go.

-It helps you inform and support your target audience in a personalized way, be it clients, mentors, volunteers, workers, stakeholders, etc. Use our platform to create tailored channels to capture stories, collect data, give feedback and personalize information.
+It helps you coordinate a group.
+Engage inform and provide support in a personalized way, be it clients, mentors, volunteers, workers, stakeholders, etc. Use our platform to create tailored channels to capture stories, collect data, give feedback and personalize information.
 A Shared Reality serves one audience and is a digital space to coordinate inputs, monitor progress, connect participants, inform and engage them and get feedback.

 Shared Reality uses roles to personalize information flows.
 Give roles to persons and define what information each role should contribute or get.
 Participants enjoy being able to focus on the role they play and giving and getting related information within its context.
 This improves engagement and communication, makes monitoring easy, empowers staff, enables instant evaluations, fosters learning and generates proximity.